StephanieStralina/rollypoly-app/README.md

 # RollyPo.Ly Dice Roller App

 RollPol.ly is a system agnostic dice app for TTRPGs such as *Dungeons & Dragons* and other board games.
-It allows you to create and categorize your own custom dice formulas so that you don't have to rely on paid services.
+It allows you to create and categorize your own custom dice formulas so that you don't have to rely on paid services like D&D Beyond, or on smaller companies that may not have digital character building tools.

 ## Screenshots